petros-d/docs/docs/airflow-api.md

 - An access token
 - A Deployment URL

 To retrieve an access token, [create a Deployment API key](api-keys#create-an-api-key) and follow the instructions in [Request Access Token](api-keys#request-access-token).
 Note that you need to [refresh your access token](api-keys#refresh-access-token) every time you make a request to the Airflow API.
-To avoid manually fetching this token, we strongly recommend adding re-requesting access tokens in any CI/CD pipeline that uses the Airflow API.
+To avoid manually fetching this token, we strongly recommend adding a command to request and access token in any CI/CD pipeline that uses the Airflow API.
 For examples of this implementation, see [CI/CD Templates](ci-cd#cicd-templates).

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The URL for the Airflow UI is your Deployment URL.
 It includes the name of your Organization and a short Deployment ID.
 For example, your Deployment URL will look similar to `https://mycompany.astronomer.run/dhbhijp0`.